The disturbing history behind Trump’s threat to target Iranian cultural sites

 In the aftermath, former prosecutors and researchers with the International Criminal Tribunal for the former Yugoslavia assessed more broadly that during conflicts, “it is increasingly evident that cultural property is not simply at risk from incidental harm, but is being intentionally attacked as part of cultural cleansing campaigns.”

 They specifically referred to the conflicts in Syria and Iraq that were underway by the time of their assessment’s publication in 2016.
-Militants in those countries – including Islamic State fighters – had launched a campaign against historic cultural artifacts and buildings that reverberated across the region.
+Militants in those countries – including Islamic State fighters – had waged a campaign against historic cultural artifacts and buildings that reverberated across the region.

 As a result, the international community moved closer to ostracizing such acts.